dannydez/ezconfig_manager/README.md

 #usage

-This module overrides the drush cex and cim, if this is not the production, if the custom config dir (specified in settings.php), has config it will be imported after the normal configuration.
+Drush cex places all the excluded files in the invironment specific folders. on admin/config/development/configuration/exclude/config you can see the environment specific files and edit them.

-the $config['environment_config']['ignore'] (example below) are copied in the other config directories if this site.
+Drush cim looks of there is environment specific config and imports them after the normal import.
+The sync folder is always the production environment.

 #Config example settings.local.php